 I volunteered with Saving Grace before coming to work at Falconbridge.
-I earned my Pet CPR and First Aide Certification and am continuing my education to become a Registered Veterinary Technician.
-Taking care of the pets that are here for boarding and day care is very rewarding for me.
+I earned my Pet CPR and First Aid Certification and am continuing my education to become a Registered Veterinary Technician.
+Taking care of the pets that are here for boarding and daycare is very rewarding for me.
 I also help the techs and doctors with their patients.
 We vet assistants are the driving force behind keeping Falconbridge Animal Hospital running smoothly!
 I am also Fear Free Certified.

 Stephanie, Technician Assistant

 I was born and raised in Hillsborough, NC.
-I worked at a doggie day care for two years and found my passion.
-I love helping animals and taking care of them, and knew I wanted to work with them the rest of my career.
+I worked at a doggie daycare for two years and found my passion.
+I love helping animals and taking care of them and knew I wanted to work with them for the rest of my career.